 Going back in time with a romantic theme…

-A man in the present day falls in love with a picture of an actress from the early 20th Century and hopes to go back in time to meet her.
+A man falls in love with a picture of an actress from the early 20th Century and plans to go back in time to meet her.

 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 /10